Icd 9 For Chronic Kidney Disease

 5. Stay Updated

-6. Utilize Coding Resources
+6. put to use Coding Resources

 Take advantage of available coding resources, such as coding software, online databases, and coding reference books.
 These tools can assist in identifying the correct ICD-9 codes and ensure compliance with coding guidelines.
 Consider subscribing to coding newsletters or joining professional coding organizations to stay informed about coding updates and best practices.